Bayesian Network Regularized Regression for Modeling Urban Crime Occurrences: Abstract

-where a set of predictor attributes $U$ and network-smoothed effects $\gamma$ determine the odds of $v$ belonging to a normal or changed state.
-In the context of modeling residential burglary, this variable allows us to discriminate between two crime rates: if $Z_v = 0$ the vertex is considered to be located in a crime hot zone where the crime rate is described by the predictors included in our model; if $Z_v = 1$ the vertex lies in an area of the city with a flat crime rate, a ``background'' rate $\zeta$.
-The latent effects $\gamma$ assume the same basis expansion as previously described for the main effects $\beta$, that is, $\gamma_j(v) = \phi_{\tau v}^\top \omega_j$ and so the linear effects are $U_v^\top \gamma(v) = {D_U(v)}^\top \omega$, with $D_U$ defined similarly to $D_X$.
+Here, a set of predictor attributes $U$ and network-smoothed effects $\gamma$ determine the odds of $v$ belonging to a normal or changed state.
+In the context of modeling residential burglary, this variable allows us to discriminate between two crime rates: if $Z_v = 0$ the vertex is considered to be in a crime hot zone described by $D_x(v)^\top\theta$.
+If $Z_v = 1$ the vertex lies in an area of the city with a ``background'' crime rate, $X(v)^\top\zeta$ where $\zeta$ is constant across the network.
+The latent effects $\gamma$ assume a basis expansion in a similar manner as the main effects $\beta$: $\gamma_j(v) = \phi_{\tau v}^\top \omega_j$, and so the linear effects are $U_v^\top \gamma(v) = {D_U(v)}^\top \omega$, with $D_U$ defined similarly to $D_X$.
 Together we have